Blac Chyna Pregnant Again In 2017? It Probably Isn’t Rob Kardashian’s Baby

 Blac Chyna might be pregnant again, but if she is expecting baby number two, Rob Kardashian probably isn’t the father.
 Gossip site MediaTakeOut broke the news that Chyna is pregnant in 2017 after photos emerged of Blac at a kids’ birthday party in “uncharacteristically” loose, baggy clothes.

-Twitter is already responding to the Blac Chyna pregnancy rumor, and some fans think the idea of Chyna being pregnant again is super-funny whether or no Kardashian is the dad.
+Twitter is already responding to the Blac Chyna pregnancy rumor, and some fans think the idea of Chyna being pregnant again is super-funny whether or not Kardashian is the dad.

 I heard Blac Chyna is pregnant again lmao